kclapper/tulip/README.md

        ./efbundle

-7. Run the new application executable.
+7. From the `publish` folder, run the new application executable.

+       cd path/to/the/folder/publish
-       dotnet path/to/publish/Tulip.dll --environment Production
+       dotnet Tulip.dll --environment Production

 8. Remove the old application code.
 9. Verify the application is running properly.